ssh-mitm/ssh-mitm/doc/index.rst

 back to password-authentication.

 When publickey authentication is possible, a forwarded agent is needed to login to the remote server.
-In cases, when no agent was forwarded, SSH-MITM can rediredt the session to a honeypot.
+In cases, when no agent was forwarded, SSH-MITM can redirect the session to a honeypot.

 Installation
 ============